-Before going into the My12for12 program my biggest challenge was I knew I needed to do something to change my patterns.
+Before joining Bella's mentoring program my biggest challenge was I knew I needed to do something to change my patterns.
 I lacked direction and my thinking around self-improvement was unstructured.
 I was great at kick-starting stuff, but there was no discipline around it.

 I wasn’t fully committed to my relationship with my partner and was holding back.
 I was in a new country (Britain) and very much still finding my feet and wanting to make the absolute most out of the opportunity that this presented.
 I had this feeling of wanting 'more' but with no understanding of what that looked like.
 I was blocked by a lot of negative crap.

-I was attracted to My12for12 because I admired Bella's no bullsh*t approach.
+I was attracted to Bella because I admired her no bullsh*t approach.
 The program sounded like it would provide the structure I knew I needed, as well as introduce me to a bunch of similarly-minded local people at the same time.

 "Bella has a brilliant knack of simplifying issues, processes and cutting to what matters.
 The way she set smaller, achievable goals, and actively worked with me at my pace but with stretches, was invaluable."